OctopusDeploy/blog/blog/2017-09/scheduled-recurring-deployments-rfc.md

 ### Trigger actions

-From the customers that have commented on the UserVoice item, we will provide the following trigger actions to configure what should happen when the scheduled deployment is run.
+The following trigger actions will be available to configure what should happen when the scheduled deployment is run:
+- Promote latest release
+- Deploy latest release
+- Deploy new release

 #### Promote latest release